Self-care can feel like torture.

 Alas, that search for perfection and control is only an illusion.
 We’re human, and we aren’t meant to live within strict boundaries.
 Nothing will ever grow in your comfort zone.
 You’ll never evolve.
 You’ll stifle your potential to be truly healthy and balanced.

-Acts of self-care challenge our disordered expectations.
+Taking care of ourselves challenges our disordered expectations.
 Even if, in the moment, they feel like torture, I know that they are molding me into someone free from Ed’s whims.
 I might not be completely cleared of that influence, but I can move forward despite it.

 Self-care is a decision to make every day.
 Ask yourself, “What do I value?
 Who is the person I want to embody?”
 Self-care is incorporated and necessary every step of the way.